Sumanth1908/Sumanth1908/README.md

 ## 🚀 About Me

-- 🔭 Currently working as a Software Development Engineer at Amazon, Bangalore
+- 🔭 Currently working as a Software Development Engineer at Electronic Arts, Hyderabad & Ex-Amazonian
-- 💼 Previously worked as a DevOps Engineer at Teradata and Automation Engineer at Infosys
-- 🌱 Always learning and exploring new technologies in the world of full-stack development and cloud computing
+- 🌱 Always learning and exploring new technologies in the world of full-stack development and distributed computing
 - 🎯 Goal-oriented developer focused on improving user experiences and solving customer problems

 ## 🛠 Skills